tailcallhq/tailcallhq.github.io/docs/auth/introduction.md

 - **Security** The ability to block users based on certain criteria necessitates identifying them.
 - **Customized User Experiences** Delivering personalized experiences based on a user's identity.

-Authentication can be implemented using various credential validation mechanisms, such as:
+Authentication can be implemented using credential validation mechanisms, such as:

 - [Basic Auth](./basic-auth.md)
 - [JWT](./jwt.md)